-One of the most common questions we receive during the BI Office Suite implementation process is “How do we decide who needs which tool?”
+One of the most common questions we receive during the BI Office Suite implementation process is, “How do we decide who needs which tool?”
 (Since BI Office offers tiered licensing, the customer can choose who has access to different functionalities/applications within the Suite.)
 Following that question, there is usually a discussion about which users are requesting which capabilities, who has time for training, and of course, the enterprise data security concerns.
-In the end, I find that the question really boils down to: “Who needs data discovery?”
+In the end, I find that the question boils down to: “Who needs data discovery?”

 Before I answer that, let’s discuss what data discovery is.